mmbman/Katagiri/bendowa-notes.md

 > 諸佛如來、ともに妙法を單傅して、阿耨菩提を證するに、最上無爲の妙術あり。
 >
-> [SZ] The buddhas, the tathagatas, all have a wondrous skill, supreme and unconditioned, for uniquely transmitting the wondrous dharma and verifying *anuttara-bodhi*.
+> [SZ] The buddhas, the tathāgatas, all have a wondrous skill, supreme and unconditioned, for uniquely transmitting the wondrous dharma and verifying *anuttara-bodhi*.
 >
-> [EB] Buddha-tathagatas all have a wonderful means, which is unexcelled and free from human agency, for transmitting the wondrous Dharma from one to another without alteration and realizing supreme and complete awakening.
+> [EB] Buddha-tathāgatas all have a wonderful means, which is unexcelled and free from human agency, for transmitting the wondrous Dharma from one to another without alteration and realizing supreme and complete awakening.
 >
-> [MD] All buddha tathagatas, who directly transmit inconceivable dharma and actualize supreme, perfect enlightenment, have a wondrous way, unsurpassed and unconditioned.
+> [MD] All buddha tathāgatas, who directly transmit inconceivable dharma and actualize supreme, perfect enlightenment, have a wondrous way, unsurpassed and unconditioned.

 - Katagiri Roshi reviews this sentence and the next sentence in [“*Bendōwa*: Dōgen’s Questions & Answers – Talk 3” at 33:16](1987-03-13-Bendowa-Talk-3#3316), introducing them as Dōgen Zenji’s statement of “the key point of the zazen we are practicing.”